jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 The controller instance in my nib file is the one that never reaches dealloc.
 It's instantiated in the nib file (or rather, when the nib file is loaded by the app) and there is not, in fact, any code where I can release the object.
-The concern is that none of the utility objects that the controller owns during its lifetime can get deallocated if the dealloc method is never called by General/NSApp or whoever is responsible.
+The concern is that none of the utility objects that the controller owns during its lifetime can get deallocated if the dealloc method is never called by NSApp or whoever is responsible.

 I can put all the cleanup code in applicationWillTerminate: and make the controller the delegate of File's Owner.
 So I can clean up.